Motiejus/motiejus.github.com/_posts/2012-05-12-torrent_specs.markdown

         The total amount downloaded so far, encoded in base ten ascii.

-Reminds me freedom of `RCPT FROM:` in SMTP (or `Caller-Id:` header in SIP) in a suitable context and sloppy operators. :-) I promise a beer for the first who creates a patch in libtorrent which (configurably) exploits this value.
-Put it on github and write me. :-)
+Reminds me freedom of `RCPT FROM:` in SMTP (or `Caller-Id:` header in SIP) in a suitable context and sloppy service providers. :-)

 [specifications]: http://www.bittorrent.org/beps/bep_0003.html